The best hotels in Malaga

 Palacio Solecio on Calle Granada is the more interesting luxury option.
 57 rooms in an 18th-century palace, with an original patio fountain and individually designed rooms.
 The breakfast in the courtyard is one of the loveliest morning experiences in Malaga.
 At 320 to 520 euros, it is the more rewarding stay for those who care about architecture and atmosphere over brand recognition.

-Malaga's best neighborhoods
+Malaga's best hotel regions

 Malaga splits into three distinct zones worth knowing.
 The historic center around Calle Larios is where you want to be for the Cathedral, Picasso Museum, and the best tapas bars.
 La Malagueta beach is 10 minutes walk east.
 Soho is the arts district immediately south of the center, quieter and more interesting than it looks on a map.